nicoletibaldi/petsy/README.md

 - [x] New account creation, login, and guest/demo login
 - [ ] Smooth, bug-free navigation
 - [x] Adequate seed data to demonstrate the site's features (using Petfinder API)
+- The minimally necessary features for an Etsy-inspired site:
+  - [x] view listings by category
+  - [x] view detailed pet page
+  - [x] create a listing
+  - [ ] edit a listing
+  - [ ] delete a listing
-- [ ] The minimally necessary features for an Etsy-inspired site: view listings by category, view detailed pet page, create/edit a listing, and select a pet to add to favorites (equivalent to "cart")
+  - [ ] select a pet to add to favorites (equivalent to "cart")
 - [x] Hosting on Heroku
 - [ ] CSS styling that is satisfactorily visually appealing
 - [ ] A production README, replacing this README